iPLEDGE

 In-office: Consent may be signed electronically in the office on the iPLEDGE REMS website or a paper copy may be downloaded from the web site, signed by the patient.
 Prescriber must indicate via a checkbox that the signed paper consent has been completed, and the consent form should be kept in the patient’s medical record.

 Telehealth: If the Prescriber chooses to complete the informed consent(s) process electronically, the patient will be able to electronically sign remotely.
 During the enrollment process, the “Type It” option will send the patient a link, via e-mail or text, to log into the iPLEDGE REMS web site to sign electronically.
+Ensure the telehealth visits comply with current federal, state, and Medicare telehealth laws.

-What does the modernized program look like?
+What does the current iPledge REMS program require?

 For complete details visit the FDA page on iPLEDGE.